Mr-Saxobeat/blog-platform/README.md

 As a non authenticated user you can make requests to the `/posts/`endpoint.

-But, to make authenticated requests to the api first you need to authenticate:
+But, to make authenticated requests to the api you need to authenticate:
 1. Make a POST request to `/api-token-auth/` with a body like the following:
 ```json
 {